xiaohw7/cgmoi/README.md

       * While running task Cg, mass and CG coordinates can be read straight off the output on the Serial monitor.
 Refer to "Calculations" section below for x and y axis.
 Coordinates are in mm.

+      * User can send '14' to switch to mode 2 and measure MOI of satellite.

 7. Mode 2: user intends on measuring MOI of satellite:

       * Linear actuators must be fully retracted.
 Send '10' to fully retract linear actuators.

       * Ensure screw securing removeable shaft is secured, send '14' to switch from mode 1 to mode 2.

       * Gyro and Motor tasks will run simultaneously and angular acceleration values can be read from serial monitor.
 Motor will spin back and forth to allow gyro to measure acceleration values.
 Once measurement process is finished, average acceleration will be displayed on serial monitor along with "Finish recording" message.
-User has 10 seconds to mount/dismount satellite before recording process starts again.
+User has 15 seconds to mount/dismount satellite before recording process starts again.

       * User should record down angular acceleration values with and without satellite mounted.
 Refer to "Calculations" section for the equations to obtain MOI.

-8. While running mode 2, user can also send '15' to switch to mode 1 and return to reading values from load cells.
+      * While running mode 2, user can also send '15' to switch to mode 1 and return to reading values from load cells.

+Below is an illustration of how to navigate mode 1 and mode 2

 ***
 User uploads code